(This is Part 2 in the NTS series.)

 Stratum-1 configuration example

-I use a Raspberry Pi with GPS HAT and an active antenna, running Chrony.
-The clock is configured as follows:
+I use a Raspberry Pi 2B with GPS HAT and an active antenna, running Chrony.
+The clock is configured as follows (in addition to the fallback NTS servers):

 [Added 2022-01-08] The NTP Pool monitoring situated in Los Angeles is known to rarely report false positives for (at least) European sites.
 Issues seem to be filtering/rate limiting by the ISPs or transient connectivity problems.
 A second opinion may be helpful, to differentiate between spurious warnings and actual problems.
 The preferred option would be for everyone to have their own monitoring, so you could also check your peers’.
 A quicker alternative might be to register with the development/test version of the NTP pool for monitoring purposes.
 This is not guaranteed to be up or reliable, even though it is in practice.
 One of the test monitors sits in Amsterdam, better for European sites.